cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 val options = listOf("Yes", "No", "Maybe")
 var isExpanded by remember { mutableStateOf(false) }
 var selectedValue by remember { mutableStateOf(options[0]) }
+val focusRequester = remember { FocusRequester() }

-// Key techniques for non-editable exposed dropdown menus:
+// Key techniques for accessible read-only exposed dropdown menus:
 // 1.
 Wrap the entire dropdown menu ensemble in an ExposedDropdownMenuBox.
 // 2.
+Expand the dropdown list when the Enter key is pressed on the TextField.
+// 2.
 Use Modifier.menuAnchor(MenuAnchorType.PrimaryNotEditable) to link the TextField to the
 //    ExposedDropdownMenuBox with correct semantics.
 // 3.
 Use readOnly = true and onValueChange = {} to prevent editing.
 // 4.
 Label the TextField.
 // 5.
 Set trailingIcon to visually indicate the collapsed/expanded state.
-// 7.
+// 6.
 Wrap the list of menu items in an ExposedDropdownMenu.
+// 7: Close the dropdown list when Esc key is pressed.
 // 8.
 Hold each menu item in a DropdownMenuItem.
+// 9.
+Set keyboard focus onto a newly-expanded dropdown menu pop-up.
 ExposedDropdownMenuBox(
     expanded = isExpanded,
     onExpandedChange = { isExpanded = !isExpanded },
 ) {
     TextField(
         modifier = Modifier
+            .onPreviewKeyEvent { keyEvent ->
+                if (keyEvent.nativeKeyEvent.keyCode == KEYCODE_ENTER) {
+                    if (keyEvent.nativeKeyEvent.action == ACTION_UP) {
+                        isExpanded = true
+                    }
+                    true
+                } else {
+                    false
+                }
+            }
             .menuAnchor(MenuAnchorType.PrimaryNotEditable)
             .fillMaxWidth(),
         readOnly = true,